rd-dev-ukraine/angular-io-overlay/README.md

 private _popupRef: ComponentRef<any>;
 ```

-You will need to add reference to thn element that you will align with.
+You will need to add a reference to the element that you will align with.
 Don't forget use it in your component constructor.

 ```angular2html
 <div #alignWithContainer></div>